alexandertrefz/essence/packages/vscode-extension/README.md

 produces and makes the program do more work on every keystroke, so it stays off until it is asked for, and turning the setting off stops it.

+With coverage on, an edit re-runs only the tests that reached the lines you changed, and the test files whose tests did not are left standing.
+It is the same picture the counters keep, read backwards: a line knows which tests touched it.
+This stays out of your way where it could mislead — an edit that adds or removes a line, or lands on a top-level Constant a whole file leans on, runs everything, and so does the first run of a file and anything with coverage off.
+A narrowed run leaves the coverage marks exactly where the last whole run put them, so nothing repaints on the keystroke it was meant to make cheap.

 Four settings, all read by the server: `essence.tests.enabled` stops the automatic runs while leaving every gesture above working — a run you ask for still runs, and still says what it found — `essence.tests.skipTags` names tags